jasonjmcghee/claude-code-mental-model/README.md

 A structured file that helps Claude understand your codebase architecture using a single TOML file that gets read on startup.

+Claude will automatically read and maintain the file if it exists in the project.

 ## Install

 ```bash